eagle840/killercoda-labs/jenkins/step1.md

 {{TRAFFIC_HOST1_8025}}

 Complete the Jenkins install until you're at the main page before continuing.
-Use UN: admin  PW: 1234
+Use UN: admin  PW: Admin4321 email: admin@example.com

-## Configure access to port 2375 on the docker daemon.
+### Configure access to port 2375 on the docker daemon.

 Once you've complete the Jenkins setup we need to configure access to dockers api